Blockstream/satellite/doc/antenna-pointing.md

 feasible to receive the high-throughput stream with a dish of 90 cm or higher.

-There are several related indicators of SNR and the measurement you will have access to depends on your demodulator.
-You can compare the recommended SNR in the above table to any of the following (related) metrics that you can read from the demodulator:
+There are several related indicators of SNR and the measurement you will have access to depends on your receiver.
+You can compare the recommended SNR in the above table to any of the following (related) metrics that you can read from the
+receiver:

 - C/N (carrier-to-noise ratio)
 - Es/No